rilendorf/rilendorf/README.md

 - All about my projects: [Eds trash can](//github.com/Eds-trash-can/)
 - Check out my friends: [Fleckenstein](//github.com/Fleckenstein) and [HimbeerserverDE](https://github.com/HimbeerserverDE)
 - If your writing me a message, please only write in English or German
-- for pronouns, i only accept they, her, him
+- for pronouns, i only accept: they, her, him